andrewdaoust/cka-prep/docs/linux/base64.md

 The two most important option flags are `-d`/`--decode` for decoding and `-e`/`--encode` for encoding.

-Some other use falgs are:
+Some other use flags are:

 - `-n`, `--noerrcheck` to skip the usual error checking at the time of decoding.
 - `-u`, `--help` for info on the usage of the command